 Like other large European cities, Valencia also has a metro system that is easy to use and cheap to get around.
 Chances are the only time you’ll really need to use the metro is to and from the airport.

-Walking and biking is preferable as most sights are close together and you’ll get to enjoy the views and people watching as you go from place to place.
+Walking and biking are preferable as most sights are close together and you’ll get to enjoy the views and people-watching as you go from place to place.

 Best Time to Visit Valencia Spain

-If you’re looking for warm sunny days and less crowds, April through May and late-September to early-November are the best times to visit.
+If you’re looking for warm sunny days and fewer crowds, April through May and late September to early November are the best times to visit.

-If beach weather is high on your priority list aim for May and October as temperatures range from high 50’s to mid 70’s.
-Keep in mind that fall will have a higher chance for rain and clouds than spring.
+If beach weather is high on your priority list aim for May and October as temperatures range from the high-50s to mid-70s.
+Keep in mind that fall will have a higher chance of rain and clouds than spring.

 Valencia is no different than the rest of Europe in that it gets expensive and crowded in the summer.
 Avoid June through mid-September if you want to avoid the headache of crowds and expensive hotel rates.